-- Provides clear, extensive guidance on intervention group size, scheduling, and daily time requirements. - There is enough content included to provide daily intervention if needed. - Supports a high level of student and teacher interaction. - Includes tools for continuous progress monitoring. - Includes guidance of next steps based on evidence of individual student thinking. - Includes opportunities to give individual students immediate feedback.

-- Includes multimodal/multisensory tasks for students. - Includes a way to report strengths, growth, and next steps to students, classroom teachers, and parents/guardians (at least each grading period and at the end of the year).
+- Provides clear, extensive guidance on intervention group size, scheduling, and daily time requirements. - Includes enough content to provide daily intervention if needed. - Supports a high level of student and teacher interaction. - Includes tools for continuous progress monitoring. - Includes guidance for next instructional steps based on evidence of individual student thinking. - Includes opportunities to give individual students immediate feedback. - Includes multimodal/multisensory tasks for students. - Includes a way to report strengths, growth, and next steps to students, classroom teachers, and parents/guardians (at least at the end of each grading period and including end of the year).